Belarus: Lukashenko accuses Russian mercenaries, critics of plotting attack | DW | 31.07.2020

 In a skeptical response on Thursday, Kremlin spokesman Dmitry Peskov said that many Belarusian men who traveled to Russia wore similar clothing, did not exhibit typical behavior and did not drink alcohol.
 But, he added, this didn't mean they'd broken any laws.
 A day later, he said that Russia expected Belarus to quickly free the detainees.

-"The unwarranted detention of the 33 Russian citizens doesn't fit into the framework of the allied relations,'' he told reporters in a conference call.
+"The unwarranted detention of the 33 Russian citizens doesn't fit into the framework of the allied relations,'' he told reporters in a conference call on Friday.
 "We expect our Belarusian allies to clear up this incident immediately and release our citizens.''

 Observers say the timing of the arrests is suspicious.
 Belarusian President Alexander Lukashenko, who has been in power since 1994, is experiencing the biggest political crisis of his career.
 He is aiming to win a sixth term in next week's poll, but public support for the president appears to be sagging.
 Political analysts say there are no independent surveys to confirm this observation, but opposition candidates have been receiving an unexpected amount of support, especially in rallies attended by tens of thousands in recent days.